backpackcod3r/IttyChat/README.md

 IttyChat
 ========

-This is a very simple proof-of-concept chat server that accepts Telnet connections and drops all connected users into a single "chat room".
+This is a simple chat server that accepts Telnet connections and drops all connected users into a single "chat room".
 Think IRC, but much, much less useful.

 Running the Server
 ------------------

 Just run with node.js and CoffeeScript as follows:

-    % coffee ittychat.coffee 3000
+    % coffee server.coffee 3000

 This will start the server listening on port 3000.

-If you want to limit the server to listening only on localhost, use the "-l" argument:
+If you want to limit the server to listening only on localhost, use the `-l` argument:

-    % coffee ittychat.coffee -l 3000
+    % coffee server.coffee -l 3000

 This is useful for debugging, kicking the tires, etc.

 Logging is written to STDOUT, so you'll want to redirect to a log file if you're interested in saving it

 Using the Chat
 --------------